fofr/paulhayes.photography/source/contact/index.md

 layout: 'page'
 ---

-If you’d like to use or licence any of my photos please get in touch at the following address:
+If you’d like to use or licence any photos please get in touch at the following address:

 Email me at {% contact %}